 Resident Music Director and Director of Music Education

-Sam is Charleston Stage’s Resident Music Director and Director of Music Education.
+Sam (he/him/his) is Charleston Stage’s Resident Music Director and Director of Music Education.
 He holds a Bachelor of Music Education Degree in Instrumental Music/Trumpet Performance from Baylor University in Waco, TX, as well as a Masters Degree in Musical Theatre/Opera Music Direction from Arizona State University.
 Sam has over 20 years experience teaching music professionally, and has been working as a theatre music director and conductor since 2005.
 Professionally, Sam has worked for The Phoenix Theatre Company, Childsplay, The Broadway Palm West Dinner Theatre, Arizona Broadway Theatre, Lyric Opera Theatre and Copperstar Repertory Company prior to coming to Charleston Stage.

 Production Stage Manager

-Ashley is originally a Florida native, growing up in Merritt Island and then attending Florida School of the Arts with a focus in Stage Management.
+Ashley (she/her/hers) is originally a Florida native, growing up in Merritt Island and then attending Florida School of the Arts with a focus in Stage Management.
 Having studied and worked in the Central Florida area for about 4 years, some of her favorite credits include: Big River, Jesus Christ Superstar, Little Mermaid Jr, Hedwig and the Angry Inch and Little Shop of Horrors.
 Most recently, Ashley has spent two years in Memphis with Playhouse on The Square as a Stage Management and Props Associate Company Member, working on over 30 productions including: Red, Peter Pan, Gypsy, 4,000 Miles, Hairspray, One Man Two Guvnors, The Seagull, and Kiss Me Kate.